-21. In the United States, physicians who practice medicine either hold a Doctor of Medicine degree ("MD") or a Doctor of Osteopathic Medicine degree ("DO").
+27. In the United States, physicians who practice medicine either hold a Doctor of Medicine degree ("MD") or a Doctor of Osteopathic Medicine degree ("DO").
 MDs are trained in the principles and approaches of allopathic medicine, while DOs are trained in the principles and approaches of osteopathic medicine.

-22. The AOA is a professional physician association for DOs and for medical students enrolled in one of the AOA's 33 colleges of osteopathic medicine ("COM").
+28. The AOA is a professional physician association for DOs and for medical students enrolled in one of the AOA's 33 colleges of osteopathic medicine ("COM").

-23. According to the AOA's website, there are approximately 96,000 DOs practicing in the U.S. and approximately 25,000 osteopathic medical students in the U.S. See www.osteopathic.org.
+29. According to the AOA's website, there are approximately 96,000 DOs practicing in the U.S. and approximately 26,000 osteopathic medical students in the U.S. See www.osteopathic.org.

-24. According to the AOA, in 2013, 62.1% of all active DO's maintained membership in the AOA.
+30. According to the AOA, in 2013, approximately 45,000 or 60.% of all active DO's maintained membership in the AOA, and it is believed that approximately 48,000, active DOs are current members of the AOA.

-25. The AOA is headquartered in Chicago, Illinois, and it is managed by its executive office and Board of Trustees, both of which are comprised of practicing DOs from around the U.S.
+31. The AOA is headquartered in Chicago, Illinois, and it is managed by its executive office and Board of Trustees, both of which are comprised of practicing DOs residing throughout the United States.